mustafa-bhm/Firebase-tutorial/README.md

 # My-Library

-A full-stack web app that allows users to add, update and delete their favorite books
+A full-stack web app that allows users to add, update and delete their favorite books using Firebase.

 ## Teck Stack:

 - Front-end: React , Bootstrap
-- Back-end : Firsebase
+- Back-end : Firebase

 ## Live Demo